Glasgow Wanderers F.C.: History

+Victoria

+The club was founded in 1889 under the name Victoria Athletic Club, and admitted to the Scottish Football Association and Glasgow Football Association that August, despite there being no record of it playing any matches beforehand.

+The Victoria optimistically secured a ground at Eglinton Park in Govanhill and started to put up a barricade, but, in the 1889–90 Scottish Cup, the club visited Cowlairs, and was "slaughtered" 21–1.
+The Cowlairs back James MacPherson found matters so easy that he smoked a pipe during the match.

+Given that Victoria had been drawn to visit Celtic in the Glasgow Cup, an even heavier defeat was likely, but the tie never took place.
+The club had started hosting matches by November 1889, when it lost 1–0 at home to Carlton, and it picked up a 5–3 win at home to the Third Lanark reserves in December.

+Name change to Glasgow Wanderers

-Although the Glasgow Wanderers name had been occasionally used for select XIs until 1887, the Glasgow Wanderers club was formed in 1889, originally as a junior club, but was playing senior matches by March 1890, and entered the Scottish Cup and the Glasgow Cup as a senior club for the first time in 1890–91.
-In the Scottish Cup first round, the club was drawn away to Cambuslang, and after equalizing an early Cambuslang goal, the Wanderers conceded two more before half time, and a dull second half saw the home team win 3–1.
+Following this improvement in form, the club held a meeting in February 1890, at which it changed its name to Glasgow Wanderers, a name which had been occasionally used for select XIs until 1887.

+In the 1890–91 Scottish Cup first round, the club was drawn away to Cambuslang, and after equalizing an early Cambuslang goal, the Wanderers conceded two more before half time, and a dull second half saw the home team win 3–1.

 Thanks to a win over Cathcart and a bye, the club reached the quarter-finals of the Glasgow Cup, and drew Cambuslang again.
 After a 6–0 win over Champfleurie in a friendly the Wanderers "say they fancy themselves to beat the Cambuslang in the Glasgow ties".
 The original tie at Eglinton Park ended 1–1; Cambuslang won the replay 4–1, but the Wanderers protested on several grounds, including that Cambuslang, rather than wearing their registered dark blue, changed into a white shirt, which was not distinguishable from the Wanderers' light blue change kit as the light fell.
 Most grounds were dismissed, but, as the referee conceded that he had ended the game nine minutes early because of darkness, the replay was re-played, again going Cambuslang's way, albeit only 2–1 this time.

+The club also reached the final of the Govan Jubilee Cup that season, albeit it did not win a tie, relying on two walkovers, with semi-final opponent Cathcart refusing to answer correspondence to arrange a replay, after a 2–2 draw.
+The Wanderers were bested by Summerton Athletic in the final at the original Ibrox Park, going down 5–2.